Tuesday, September 26, 2023

 However, when we are captivated with the transcendent beauty of Jesus, paradoxically, it actually awakens our senses to the world around us, to the suffering and to the grace.
 Reordering our loves, as Augustine taught, will cause us to love everyone and everything else in our lives much better.
 We also develop grace to endure the processes that enable those changes to occur.

 I never understood the beauty of Jesus because I never understood salvation; I thought I did.
 Once I held still long enough to gaze over and into the Scriptures, his beauty became real to me; I became better at pointing others toward it.
-I wasn't as intimidated anymore because I had experienced it for myself.
+I wasn't as intimidated anymore because I had experienced it for myself through his Word.

 We must never stop praying for God to open our eyes and stop our wayward feet from wandering away into the things of this world from the beauty of Christ before us, to secure deep inside of us a desire to fix our gaze on him.